 System requirements for EV routing in Maps

-Electric vehicle routing is available on the iPhone and iPod touch models compatible with the iOS 14.0 software or later, as well as on iPads with the iPadOS 14.0 update or later.
-Both software updates released to the public on September 16, 2020.
-The feature will be coming to Apple Maps on the Mac with the upcoming release of the macOS 11.0 Big Sur update.
+Electric vehicle routing is available on the iPhone and iPod touch models compatible with iOS 14 or later, as well as on iPads with iPadOS 14 or later.
+On Mac, it’s available on macOS Big Sur and later.

 Electric vehicle routing in Maps: how it works

 If you own an electric car, the Apple Maps electric vehicle routing feature helps eliminate range anxiety.
 Not only does it track the current charge of your electric car, but also factors in parameters like elevation and weather to automatically add charging stops along your route.

 Electric vehicle routing requires a compatible vehicle.
 Apple is working with a number of car manufacturers on initial support for this feature, including BMW and Ford.
 The company is working to sign up many more partners in the near future to expand this feature.